Small, Rural School Achievement Program

 - If your LEA’s DUNS number is nearing the end of its “active” status, be sure to reactivate the DUNS in SAM at least 7-10 business days prior to the expiration date to allow time for the validation process.

 - Registering your DUNS number with SAM is absolutely FREE.
 You do not need to pay a third-party vendor to register your DUNS number with SAM.

 For additional information, or to verify that your district’s DUNS number is active and registered in SAM, please contact the SAM Federal Service Desk toll-free at (866) 606-8220, (8:00 a.m. to 8:00 p.m.
-Eastern Time)
+Washington D.C Time)

 3. Complete the SRSA application on Grants.gov during the annual application period.
 To complete the application, you will need to register in Grants.gov as an “Organization Applicant.”
 Grants.gov offers tutorials online to explain how to register and how to utilize its “Workspaces” functionality.